ufal/npfl114/labs/faq.md

 - _**GPU** support on Linux_

-  TensorFlow 2.11 supports NVIDIA GPU out of the box, but you need to install CUDA 11.2 and cuDNN 8.1 libraries yourself.
+  TensorFlow 2.11 supports NVIDIA GPU out of the box, but you need to install CUDA 11.2 (or newer 11.x) and cuDNN 8.1 (or newer 8.x) libraries yourself.

 - _**GPU** support on Windows_